moliver28/research-handbook/content/handbook/support/workflows/customer_emergencies_workflows.md

 ###### Week After On-Call

-- Take time as needed based on how things went that weekend or the previous week.
+- Take time off as needed based on how things went that weekend or the previous week
-- If you plan to take time off, please ensure that you complete any extra steps  so that your pending tickets are in good hands 🫶.
+  - If you plan to take time off, please ensure that you complete any extra steps so that your pending tickets are in good hands 🫶
-- Close out any loops: if you had to leave something for later while on-call — do it now.
+- If you had to leave something for later while on-call — do it now
-- Ramp up as quickly as you comfortably can to normal AQC.
+- Ramp up as quickly as you reasonably can to normal AQC

 ### Communicate